Usukhbayar04/exercise_counter/README.md

 - Real-time feedback on exercise correctness
 - Detailed exercise history

+## Screenshots
+Include some screenshots or a demo gif of your app in action.

 ## Technologies Used

 - **PoseTracker API**: Used for pose estimation and exercise tracking.